What Makes a Journal’s Impact Factor Matter?

 A Hub for Theoretical Innovation

 JCTC publishes work that blends advanced mathematics, computer science, and chemistry.
-Also, from quantum mechanics simulations to machine learning models in molecular dynamics, the journal covers it all.
+From quantum mechanics simulations to machine learning models in molecular dynamics, the journal covers it all.
 If you’re into the nitty-gritty of how atoms interact or the algorithms that model them, this is where your work would feel right at home.

 The Numbers Behind the Name